Our Ocean Extension Camino

 - Extra luggage transfer or storage

-Crossroads Travel wants to ensure comfort at the end of your walking day.
+Crossroads Travel; Our focus is to ensure your comfort at the end of your walking day.

-We have carefully and extensively researched accommodation available on the Camino, we are regularly on Camino and are able to keep a close eye on changes and new places for you to stay.
+We have carefully and extensively researched accommodation options on the Camino.
+Keeping a close eye on changes and new places for you to stay.